Improving planning and MBRL with temporally-extended actions: Method

 \textbf{Selecting $\dtmin$ and $\dtmax$ :} Unlike other action variables, the range of $\delta t$ does not come from the environment and has to be set by the planner.
 If the range is too large, the search for the optimal $\delta t$ becomes harder while a smaller range can limit the search.
 However, as the range simply influences the spread of the distribution used to sample $\dt$, its value need not be set precisely.

 We set $\dtmin = \dtenv$ to be the timescale of the environment.
-For $\dtmax$, we consider exponentially-spaced candidates, and pose the selection as a MAB problem, where each $\dtmax$ candidate is modeled as an arm.
-Pulling an arm is equivalent to selecting one of the $\dtmax$ candidates and using it to collect data for one episode.
+For $\dtmax$, we consider $m$ exponentially-spaced candidates, where $m = \log_2(T)$ and $T$ is the maximum number of primitive steps defined by the environment.
+We model each $\dtmax$ candidate as an arm and pose the selection as a MAB problem.
+Pulling an arm is equivalent to selecting one of the $\dtmax$ candidates and using the planner with this value of $\dtmax$ to collect data for one episode.
 The aggregate reward observed at the end of an episode indicates the quality of the arm.
-Note that the rewards obtained are directly related to the quality of the learned dynamics model the agent has.
-As the agent collects more data, the model quality and hence the reward distribution of the arms change, making the problem of arm selection, non-stationary.
+However, note that the rewards obtained are directly related to the quality of the learned dynamics model the agent has.
+As the agent collects more data, the model quality and hence the reward distribution of the arms change, making the problem of arm selection non-stationary.
 To address this we propose to use an exponential moving average that focuses the reward estimate on recent episodes and hence ameliorates the effect of non-stationarity.
-Another important question is whether to learn a single dynamics model to be shared by all the arms or learn a separate dynamics model for each arm (see \Cref{sec:appendix_single_model_vs_sep_model} for a larger discussion).
-We find that learning a separate dynamics model for each arm and using a UCB heuristic with exponential moving average of the rewards per timestep works well for our purpose.

-Let $\bar{R}_{T}$ be the average reward per timestep obtained in episode $T$ and let $\hat{R}_{i,T} = \hat{R}_{i,T-1} + \alpha (\bar{R}_{T} - \hat{R}_{i,T-1} )$ be the exponentially-weighted average of rewards per timestep obtained till episode $T$ due to candidate $i$.
+Let $\bar{R}_{T}$ be the average reward per timestep obtained in episode $T$ and let $\hat{R}_{i,T} = \hat{R}_{i,T-1} + \alpha (\bar{R}_{T} - \hat{R}_{i,T-1} )$ be the exponentially moving average (EMA) of rewards per timestep obtained till episode $T$ due to candidate $i$.
 Let $N(i,T)$ be the number of times candidate $i$ was chosen before iteration $T$.
-At the start of iteration $T+1$, $\dtmax$ is selected using \Cref{eq:ucb} where we set $\hat{R}_{i,T=0}$ to the mean reward obtained across 5 episodes using the randomly initialized dynamics models, prior to any training.
+At the start of iteration $T+1$, $\dtmax$ is selected using the UCB heuristic \citep{auer2002finite} in \Cref{eq:ucb} where we set $\hat{R}_{i,T=0}$ to the mean reward obtained across 5 episodes using the randomly initialized dynamics models, prior to any training.

+Another important question is whether to learn a single dynamics model to be shared by all the arms or learn a separate dynamics model for each arm.
+Our preliminary experiments, which we describe in \Cref{sec:appendix_single_model_vs_sep_model}, suggested that learning a separate dynamics model for each $\dtmax$ candidate is better.

+To summarize, we treat each $\dtmax$ candidate as a bandit arm.
+Before each episode, we use a UCB heuristic with EMA of rewards to select an arm and use the selected value of $\dtmax$ and the corresponding dynamics model to plan for the duration of the episode.

 \textbf{Discussion :} Consider two agents - $A_{\naive}$ that uses primitive actions and $A_{\tea}$ that uses temporally-extended actions and let $D_{\naive}$ and $D_{\tea}$ be their corresponding planning horizons.
 Further, for $A_{\tea}$, let $\dtmax = m \times \dtenv$ for some positive integer $m$.